Difference between a screencast and a narrated presentation?

 This material is also supplemented with English text boxes.

-Narrated presentation
+Screencasting | Narrated presentation |

-Screencasting is a digital recording of a computer screen with an audio narration and a full motion, for example, the movement of your mouse cursor, drawing or writing on slide, explaining the process on screen.
+the movement of your mouse cursor, drawing or writing on slide, explaining the process

-Narrated presentation include audio recordings synchronized to images, charts, maps, etc.
+on screen. | Narrated presentation include audio recordings synchronized to images, charts, maps, etc. |

-Screencasting allows learners to learn by instruction, seeing, for instance, a step-by-step sequence in great detail or viewing a screencast video directly related to current lesson content.
+Screencasting allows learners to learn by instruction, seeing, for instance, a step-by-step sequence in great detail or viewing a screencast video directly related to current lesson content. | Narrated presentation focuses on explaining the visual

-Narrated presentation focuses on explaining the visual information such as images, charts, maps, etc. as the main content and thus the particular story is more or less completed.
+information such as images, charts, maps, etc. as the main content and

 There are many things common to both tools, but the main difference between the two is that with the screencast, there is the possibility to show, step-by-step, the processes in any application available on the computer.

-But it all goes back to the same basic idea of education
+But it all goes back to the same basic idea of education—direct instruction/lecture becomes homework, while independent practice happens in the class.

 Pēdējās izmaiņas: Tuesday, 2020. gada 7.
 April, 11:14